 MSunderstood Café and Roadshow Gives Customers a Taste of Living with Multiple Sclerosis (MS)

-In March 2018, MS Ireland opened the MSUnderstood Café in the heart of Dublin, inviting members of the public in to experience a small taste of the challenges people living with MS may experience on a daily basis.
-The pop-up café, created in partnership with Roche, was designed to be a challenging experience for visitors, with a simulated environment created with people with MS to ensure all aspects of the café were as true to life as possible.
+In March 2018, MS Ireland opened the MSunderstood Cafe in the heart of Dublin, inviting members of the public in to experience a small taste of the challenges people living with MS experience on a daily basis.
+The pop-up cafe was designed to be a challenging experience that simulated some of the symptomatic impact of MS and due to a hugely positive response, the cafe experience was taken on the road for a 10 day Irish tour with the MSunderstood Bus.

 Ava Battles, Chief Executive, MS Ireland said, “MS Ireland believes that people with MS should have access to the right treatment at the right time.
 This may seem like a very basic demand, and one that it would be hard to refuse, but the truth is that this is not the situation for many people in Ireland today.
 We hope that Irish politicians and policy makers will realise how crucial speedy access to treatment is and change our market access system without delay.”